canonical/jre-rock/jre/README.md

 ```

 The OpenJDK runtime image does not include the `javac` compiler,
-so you will need to compile your class first.
+so you should compile your class first.
 You may create the
 following Dockerfile for your application image:

 ```Dockerfile